FG-AI4H/annotation-tool/documentation/README.md

 ## Further Information

-For more detailed information about the project, please refer to the `CICD.md` file in the repository.
+For more detailed information about the project, please refer to the [Data annotation](Data-annotation.md).

+## Contributing

+If you wish to contribute or fork this project, please read the [documentation](./documentation/Contributing.md).